Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods: BnB-PEP for strongly convex smooth minimization

 \paragraph{Numerical results.}

-We conduct numerical experiments on the computational environment described in $\mathsection$\ref{subsec:computational_setup} with parameters $\mu=0.1$, $L=1$, and $R=1$.
-Tables~\ref{tab:BnB-PEP-result-1} and \ref{tab:Globally-optimal-stepsize-FmuL-grad-red} present the results of the BnB-PEP Algorithm.
+We conduct numerical experiments on the computational environment described in $\mathsection$\ref{subsec:computational_setup} with parameters $\mu=0.1$, $L=1$, and $R=1$. { Due to the scale invariance discussed in \cite[$\mathsection$3.5]{taylor2017smooth}, it suffices to solve the BnB-PEP-QCQP for $L=1$ and $R=1$ and find the corresponding optimal stepsize vector $\alpha^\star$ (or $h^\star$) and the associated optimal worst-case performance measure $\| \nabla f(x_N) \|^2$.
+More specifically, for any other $L>0$ and $R>0$, the new optimal stepsize vector will be scaled as $\alpha^\star/L$ (or $h^\star/L$) with corresponding performance measure scaled as $L^2 R^2 \| \nabla f(x_N) \|^2$.
+The homogeneity relations for other performance measures and initial conditions can be found at \cite[$\mathsection$3.5]{taylor2017smooth} and \cite[$\mathsection$4.2.5]{taylor2017convex}.\footnote{The journal version of \cite[$\mathsection$3.5]{taylor2017smooth} contained a typo in the homogeneity relations, which was later corrected in a subsequent arXiv update \url{https://arxiv.org/pdf/1502.05666.pdf}.}} Tables~\ref{tab:BnB-PEP-result-1} and \ref{tab:Globally-optimal-stepsize-FmuL-grad-red} present the results of the BnB-PEP Algorithm.
 The optimal algorithm indeed outperforms other known algorithms in terms of the worst-case performance measure $\|\nabla{f(x_N)}\|^2$ with initial condition $\|x_0 - x_\star \| \leq R^2$.
 Table~\ref{tab:timing-bnb-pep-grad-red-FmuL} presents runtimes of the BnB-PEP Algorithm.
 The BnB-PEP-QCQP can be solved in a practical time scale with the BnB-PEP Algorithm, but only when we use the customized spatial branch-and-bound solver of $\mathsection$\ref{sec:Efficient-implementation-and-enhancement}.

 A notable empirical observation is that the FSFOM produced by Stage 2, expected to be locally optimal, is often globally optimal or near-optimal.
 In this case, Stage 3 serves mainly to certify the global optimality of the warm-starting solution of Stage 2.
 This fortuitous behavior was observed consistently in our experiments of $\mathsection$\ref{sec:applications} as well.
 Because Stages 1 and 2 tend to be faster than Stage 3 and because the output of Stage 2 is often globally optimal, one can use the output of Stage 2 as a heuristic without running Stage 3.
 This can be useful when the goal is to obtain a good method, and there is no need to certify that the method is optimal.